 Even if there are people with said condition working, just because what ever they are doing works for them doesn’t mean it works for everyone.
 My mom can see a disabled person working at Walmart and assume retail works for me just because it works for him.

 I hate it when my mom compared me to someone with a physical disability.
 For one, maybe they don’t have as much trouble getting support as autistics.
 Maybe their disability doesn’t have as many stigmas as autism.
 Stigmas are the reason why we do not get the help we need.
 When I went through that program that I thought would help me find a job, the lady they gave me refused to believe that I am autistic due to the stigma.
-Her reason was ‘because of how I talk.’ she blocked out any criitism given so she can learn.
+Her reason was ‘because of how I talk.’ she blocked out any criticism given so she can learn that how someone talks has nothing to do with being autistic.

 As a result I was not place properly.
 Autistic adults are struggling because of these stigmas.